 If you do not want anonymised information from your patient record to be used in research you can opt out by speaking to your doctor.
-For more information about how your data is used visit www.cprd.com/public or click here to view our Privacy Notice.
+For more information about how your data is used visit the CPRD Website or view our Privacy Notice.

 The myGP app provides a fast and easy way to book and cancel your appointments for yourself and any dependents using your smartphone.
 You can also receive appointment reminders via the app, create alerts for medication reminders and track and record your weight and blood pressure to help you stay healthy.
 The app is available to download via Google Play and the App store.
-For more information, click here.
 To register for the app, your mobile number needs to be on your patient record so please contact reception on 01995 607399 to update your details if necessary.
 If you are registered for Patient Access, you can also link your accounts, enabling you to also order your repeat prescriptions via myGP.
-Instructions available here.
+Instructions for myGP app.

-There are a number of local organisations available to offer you support if you need it, for information and contact details please click here.
+There are a number of local organisations available to offer you support if you need it, for information and contact details please see our helpful contacts page.
 If you need some extra support, for any reason, please do let us know and we can help you find the appropriate service.

 Use the link below to visit our Myerscough Students page.